 Commander appointed to lead armed group after Hakimullah Mehsud was killed in suspected US drone strike.

-Citing unnamed sources, the Dawn newspaper reported that Sharif was expected to make a policy statement on the situation arising out of Mehsud’s killing.
+Citing unnamed sources, the Dawn also reported that Sharif was expected to make a policy statement on the situation arising out of the killing last Friday.

-It had put a $5m bounty on the head of Mehsud, blamed for hotel bombings, assaults on political rallies, beheadings of policemen and suicide attacks on soldiers.
+The US, who relations with Pakistan have been strained over its use of drone strikes that often kill civilians in the volatile North Waziristan, had put a $5m bounty on Mehsud’s head, blamed for hotel bombings, assaults on political rallies, beheadings of policemen and suicide attacks on soldiers.

 Before his death, Mehsud headed the Tehreek-e-Taliban Pakistan (TTP), which is blamed for killing thousands in a six-year battle against the state.

 Pakistani authorities were taking the first steps towards initiating talks with the Taliban when Mehsud was killed, prompting Chaudhry Nisar, interior minister, to accuse the US of “scuttling” peace efforts.

 Hamid Karzai, the president of neighbouring Afghanistan, has added his voice to criticism of the US,

 saying the killing of Mehsud came at “an unsuitable time”.